csabika98/webshop-lrv-php/README.md

 ## Welcome to this Laravel-based Webshop!

 Welcome to our modern and efficient webshop built on the Laravel framework – a platform renowned for its expressive and elegant syntax.
 We've designed this webshop with your convenience and satisfaction in mind, ensuring a seamless shopping experience from start to finish.

-## How to install

-- **run composer install to generate depedencies in vendor folder
-- **change .env.example to .env
-- **run php artisan key:generate
-- **configure .env

 ### Why Choose Our Webshop?